 In the last several years, the organization has set its sights on developing the north section of the Hill Neighborhood.
 With good public transportation and close proximity to downtown and Yale-New Haven Hospital, this is an ideal location for Habitat families.
 Years ago, we began building homes in Hill North on Hallock Street.
 More recently, homes were completed on Congress Avenue, Vernon Street, Wilson Street, Sylvan Avenue, Greenwood Street, and Orchard Street.
 Valued corporate partners in this endeavor include Yale-New Haven Hospital, The Knights of Columbus, LeClairRyan, Wells Fargo, Bank of America, First Niagara, NewAlliance Foundation, People’s United Community Foundation and Webster Bank.
 Support was also generously provided by Madison Cares (now Raise the Roof: Your Shoreline Habitat Connection, as of March 2014), Sleeping Giant Build and The Community Foundation for Greater New Haven.

-Over the past 31 years, Habitat has built 112 homes and accomplished a great deal in the greater New Haven area, but looking ahead, we see that there is still much more to do.
+Over the past 31 years, Habitat has built over 120 homes and accomplished a great deal in the greater New Haven area, but looking ahead, we see that there is still much more to do.
 We are open to the idea of building outside of the city of New Haven as we have in Hamden and Wallingford.
 If we are to succeed at eliminating poverty housing, we must expand our impact on the community.
 With the help of our dedicated partners and sponsors and our many able volunteers, we are confident that we can realize our vision, one house, one family at a time.